WinterAxis/ESV-MD-Bible/The_Bible_esv/50_Philippians/Phil_4.md

 All the saints greet you, especially those of Caesar's household.

 ###### 23
-The grace of the Lord Jesus Christ be with your spirit. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+The grace of the Lord Jesus Christ be with your spirit.

 ***